elliotchance/concise/README.md

 ### Objects

+* `?:object does not have property ?:string` - Assert that an object does not have a property.
+* `?:object has property ?:string` - Assert that an object has a property.
+* `?:object has property ?:string with exact value ?` - Assert that an object has a property with a specific exact value.
+* `?:object has property ?:string with value ?` - Assert that an object has a property with a specific value.
 * `? is an object` - Assert value is an object.
 * `?:object is an instance of ?:class` - Assert an objects class or subclass.
   * `?:object is instance of ?:class`